 The Health and Safety Executive and the Surface Engineering

 In the electroplating industry, hexavalent chromium and nickel

 compounds are widely used as deposition plating metals.
 Both

 are classified as skin and respiratory sensitising agents and

 carcinogens; it is therefore important that exposure be reduced to

 as low as reasonably practicable.
-An estimated 3000 workers are potentially exposed to
+An estimated 3000 workers are

-through inhalation of dusts, fumes and
+electroplating industry, through inhalation of dusts, fumes and

 mists; dermal absorption; or by ingestion as a result of hand to

 mouth contamination.
 Consequently, efforts to reduce worker

 exposure rely on good working practices, appropriate engineering

 controls and suitable personal protective equipment, used

 What We Did